Language-Research-Technology/ldaca-website/content/about/sample-collections.md

 ### [AustLit](https://data.ldaca.edu.au/collection?id=arcp%3A%2F%2Fname%2Cdoi10.48610%252F8b7ae22&_crateId=arcp%3A%2F%2Fname%2Cdoi10.48610%252F8b7ae22)

-The contribution from AustLit provides full-text access to select samples of out-of-{{< glossary_link display="copyright" id="copyright" >}} poetry, fiction and criticism ranging from 1795 to the 1930s.
+The contribution from AustLit provides full-text access to select samples of out-of-<GlossaryLink display="copyright" id="copyright" /> poetry, fiction and criticism ranging from 1795 to the 1930s.
 The collection includes literature intended for popular audiences as well as literature intended for audiences concerned with literary quality or the establishment of a national canon.

 <br>